-Before registering any software for copyright, a copyright owner should consider the impact registration may have on his or her ability to claim other forms of proprietary rights protection should and determine the appropriate means of accomplishing the registration.
+Before registering any software for copyright, a copyright owner should consider the impact registration may have on his or her ability to claim other forms of proprietary rights protection and should determine the appropriate means of accomplishing the registration.
 However, failing to register software with the Copyright Office may result in forfeiting copyright protection forever if more than five years expire following a publication of that software without copyright notice.
 (Computerworld, pg.
 115-124, Nov 8, 1982)

 Some mention must be made of the special problem of "object" programs.
-The object program in a data processing system refers to the mechanical counterpart of the high level language program written in Basic, Fortran, etc. Object code is directly usable in a machine and is not written at all, but is embodied in magnetic tape, disk or semiconductor chip, such as a read-only-memory Object code superficially (ROM). is unintelligible, because it appears as a meaningless sequence of electronic signals of "O" and "1" value.
-An object program is a collection of object code which directly computer enables the execute to the corresponding high level program.
+The object program in a data processing system refers to the mechanical counterpart of the high level language program written in Basic, Fortran, etc. Object code is directly usable in a machine and is not written at all, but is embodied in magnetic tape, disk semiconductor chip, such as a read-only-memory code Object is superficially unintelligible, because it appears as a meaningless sequence of electronic signals of "O" and "1" value.
+An object program is a collection of object code which directly enables the computer to execute the corresponding high level program.

 Current copyright law has yet to deal with this new entity.
 A work is within the copyright law's protection when its intended use is as a medium for communication.
 Object code is a medium for storing data or operating a machine, and not intelligible, communicable data.
 It is therefore, not copyrightable.
-(What happens when an author writes in machine code and creates object code directly without using an intermediate higher level language -Ed.?)
+(What happens when an author writes in machine code and creates object code directly without using an intermediate higher level language - Ed.?)